kyma-project/busola/docs/extensibility/display-section.md

 #### Widget-specific parameters

 - **children** optional field used to obtain custom columns.
-If not set, the configuration is reused based on the existing resource list, defined in Busola.
+If not set, the configuration is reused based on the existing resource list, defined in Busola or via extensibility.
 - **sort** - optional sort option.
 It's an array of objects that allows you to sort by the value from the given **source**.
   - **source** - _[required]_ contains a [JSONata](https://docs.jsonata.org/overview.html) expression used to fetch data for the column.
 In its simplest form, it's the path to the value.
   - **default** - optional flag.
 If set to `true`, the list view is sorted by this value by default.